AtMostafa/good-coding-practices/workshop/pep8.org.md

 Conventions for writing good documentation strings (a.k.a. “docstrings”) are immortalized in [PEP 257](https://www.python.org/dev/peps/pep-0257/).

 *   Write docstrings for all public modules, functions, classes, and methods.
-Docstrings are not necessary for non-public methods, but you should have a comment that describes what the method does.
-This comment should appear after the `def` line.

 *   [PEP 257](https://www.python.org/dev/peps/pep-0257/) describes good docstring conventions.
 Note that most importantly, the `"""` that ends a multiline docstring should be on a line by itself, e.g.: